5 Things You Won't See at State Fairs This Summer

 While you're only eating the pie in front of your face, coronavirus is spread through droplets that come from coughing, sneezing, singing, and talking.
 Because a pie-eating contest will involve a lot of heavy breathing (and perhaps some people choking on their food), it would be unwise for fairs to host these contests amid the pandemic.
 If you want to stay informed with everything COVID-19 related, be sure to sign up for our newsletter to get the latest coronavirus foods news delivered straight to your inbox.

 Shared condiment stations

 One of the guidelines restaurants will have to follow as they begin opening up dining rooms after stay-at-home orders are lifted is that you will no longer see condiments at your table.
 Furthermore, waiters and waitresses won't bring you shared condiments—only single-serve versions.
 Expect to see the same at your annual state fair.

 The days of shared benches will be a thing of the past.
 You won't be able to cozy up to a stranger as you both nosh on turkey legs and corndogs.
 Social distancing guidelines require at least six feet between groups, so state fairs will have to find a clever solution to their seating.

-A messy food that you break in half, chew, and then throw the shells on the ground to discard them rather than in the trash is definitely not something you'll see at the state fair.
-All that saliva being spread around the fairgrounds?
+A messy food that you break in half, chew, and then throw the shells on the ground to discard them rather than in the trash is not something you'll see at the state fair.
+All of that saliva being spread around the fairgrounds?
 Not going to happen.
 While we're on the subject of things you shouldn't be eating, there are even more comfort foods you're going to have to miss out on during the pandemic, like The Unhealthiest Foods From Your Childhood You Should Never Eat Today.